bwagner2-git/bwagner2-git.github.io/lab3.md

 1. I experienced the same common error when trying to read the I2C address of the time of flight sensor using the example script.
 The TA instructed me to paste a copy of my results showing the bug which was the common one experienced in the class.
 <img src="https://raw.githubusercontent.com/bwagner2-git/bwagner2-git.github.io/main/screenshots/lab3/I2C%20address%20bug.png" height="800"/>

 2. IMU Setup: I ran the example script successfully as shown in the video below.
 The ADO_VAL represents the last bit of the IMU's I2C address and should be 0.
-When I rotate the IMU about a given axis, I see a change in the 3 element arrays for the accelerometer and gyroscope as expected.
+When I rotate the IMU about a given axis, move it, or flip it, I see a change in the 3 element arrays for the accelerometer and gyroscope as expected.
+I do not want to flip it around too much out of fear that my wiring will break.